About Dr Tracey Tonkin BVsc (Hons)

 Tracey graduated with Honours from the University of Queensland in 2005.

-Following a nasty encounter with an angry bull on a remote cattle station in Central Australia as a student, that put her in hospital in a back brace with a broken arm and a concussion, Tracey decided to specialise in small animal medicine.
-She has a particular interest in medical and diagnostic practice, ultrasound, cnine reproduction and raw feeding.
+Following a nasty encounter with an angry bull on a remote cattle station in Central Australia as a student, that put her in hospital in a back brace with a broken arm and a concussion, Tracey decided to focus on small animal medicine.
+She has a particular interest in medical and diagnostic practice, ultrasound, canine reproduction and raw feeding.

 Since coming to Christchurch in 2010, Tracey worked at Total Vets in Gloucester St., before starting The Mobile Vet in North Canterbury in 2011.
 Another run-in with a large animal (this time an overly-friendly horse), took Tracey out of the profession (it seemed for good) in 2012 and has left her, unfortunately, in addition to ongoing back issues from her first injury, suffering from the chronic illness, Fibromyalgia.

 Tracey is also the national Dogs NZ Breed Health Liaison Officer for the Chihuahua Breed in NZ and volunteers her clinical time to the NZ Chihuahua Rescue Trust as the Trust veterinarian.

 She is available for regular vet services during clinic hours at Tram Road.
 As a show exhibitor and Dogs NZ Accredited breeder, she has a particular affinity for the show world and many of her clients are responsible show breeders.
 She is also insanely fond of puppies.

 If you wish to contact Tracey, please email her at TraceyTheVet@gmail.com